Convert Cu In To Gallons

 Understanding the Conversion Factor: The Bridge Between Units

 The key to converting cubic inches to gallons lies in the conversion factor.
-This factor represents the ratio between the two units.
+Now, this factor represents the ratio between the two units.
 One US liquid gallon is equivalent to 231 cubic inches.
 This is a fixed relationship, essential for accurate conversions.
-Therefore, the conversion factor is:

 1 gallon = 231 cubic inches